Analyzing BGC Partners (BGCP) and Its Competitors

-BGC Partners (NASDAQ: BGCP) is one of 23 public companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it weigh in compared to its rivals?
-We will compare BGC Partners to similar businesses based on the strength of its institutional ownership, earnings, profitability, risk, dividends, valuation and analyst recommendations.
+BGC Partners (NASDAQ: BGCP) is one of 23 public companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it compare to its peers?
+We will compare BGC Partners to similar businesses based on the strength of its profitability, analyst recommendations, valuation, risk, earnings, institutional ownership and dividends.

 Earnings & Valuation

-This table compares BGC Partners and its rivals gross revenue, earnings per share and valuation.
+This table compares BGC Partners and its peers top-line revenue, earnings per share and valuation.

 |Gross Revenue